WILDERNESS ADVANCED LIFE SUPPORT (WALS)

 Learn Practical Skills For The Outdoors!

 This program’s primary goal is to apply current medical knowledge and critical thinking for use in remote/resource challenged patient care settings.
-It is targeted toward advanced care medical practitioners.
+It is targeted toward advanced care medical practitioners (MD/DO, PA/NP, RN, paramedic or an AEMT with ALS experience) interested in rescue, mass casualty, and remote outdoor environments or urban areas in disaster.

-The Wilderness Advanced Life Support (WALS) curriculum is written in-house by a team of medical and rescue professionals and researchers.
+The WALS curriculum is written in-house by a team of medical and rescue professionals and researchers.
 We do the research and find the evidence supporting this unique approach to medicine in austere settings.
 The curriculum is comprehensive, complete, and kept current on an annual basis.
-We believe that this is the most relevant and peer supported medical curriculum for remote and extreme environments in the world.
+We believe that this is the one of the most relevant and peer supported medical curriculums for remote and extreme environments in the world.

 Date & Location